 Simple English definitions for legal terms

-Read a random definition: order of examination
+Read a random definition: low-profit limited liability company (L3C)

 The Paris Convention is an agreement between countries to protect inventions and other types of intellectual property.
 It helps inventors and creators get recognition and legal protection for their work in different countries around the world.